-Founded in 2017, The Fashion Summit has found its niche in Asia as the only collective conference and leading sustainable fashion event bringing NGO’s, media, key decision makers, academics together.
-The two-day event discusses best practices, the introduction of tech solutions, and trend discussions.
+Founded in 2017, The Fashion Summit has found its niche in Asia as the only collective conference and leading sustainable fashion event bringing NGO’s, media, key decision makers, and academics together.
+The event discusses best practices, the introduction of tech solutions, and trend discussions.

 With the focus to become Asia’s local and regional creative hub, the summit encourages the future generation of fashion designers to attend and discuss how they can apply sustainable concepts and integrate best practices towards their businesses.
-The theme “Design for the Future” will continue as 2021 and will be a topic of discussion incorporated into panels and workshops.
+The theme “Design for the Future” will continue in 2021 and will be a topic of discussion incorporated into panels and workshops.